-9 In order to improve the speed of the matching algorithm we also drop anyone in the potential comparison sample with quarterly earnings above \$200,000.
+&lt;sup>14 In order to improve the speed of the matching algorithm we also drop anyone in the potential comparison sample with quarterly earnings above \$200,000.
 This number is the maximum value of quarterly earnings across all the participants, plus one standard deviation of the distribution of quarterly earnings across all participants rounded up to the nearest \$25,000 increment.

-10 Matching is done with replacement so the same control individual could be matched to multiple treatment individuals.
+&lt;sup>15 Matching is done with replacement so the same comparison individual could be matched to multiple treatment individuals.

-11 Because KLDS does not use birth month when determining age, age is calculated as calendar year minus birth year and is treated as a continuous variable.
-Age is matched through subclasses where each subclass contains of at most two different ages.
+&lt;sup>16 Because KLDS does not use birth month when determining age, age is calculated as calendar year minus birth year and is treated as a continuous variable.
+Age is matched through subclasses where each subclass contains at most two different ages.
 87.8% of subclasses contain two ages.